MrCatchworth/xrebirth-improved-object-menu/readme.md

 If you press the comm hotkey, and a crew member is selected, it will initiate comm with that crew member.
 Otherwise, it will comm the object as normal.

 # Changes
+1.12: 2018-10-28
+- Fix error when a production module had an empty product list (thanks to bitvoid for the report)

 1.11: 2018-04-22
 - Improve compatibility with other mods that change the object menu (particularly xsalvation)